Muscles of the leg: want to learn more about it?

 This study unit will help you to:

-2. learn how they are arranged into compartments.
+- Identify and name the muscles of the leg and learn how they are arranged into compartments.

-3. Understand the functions, attachments and innervation patterns for these muscles.
+- Learn the functions, attachments and innervation patterns for these muscles.

 The muscles of the leg surround the tibia and the fibula from the anterior, lateral and posterior aspects.
 These muscles span either from the distal thigh or proximal leg, cross the ankle joint and attach in the foot.
 Therefore, their primary function is to produce the movements on the ankle joint.
 According to their location, which also defines their function, the leg muscles are divided into three compartments: